kmanoli/NormCerebellum/README.md

 ## Cerebellar growth is associated with domain-specific cerebral maturation and socio-linguistic behavioral outcomes

-#### This repository contains analysis scripts and cerebellar normative models presented in this manuscript: TBD
+#### This repository contains analysis scripts and cerebellar normative models presented in this manuscript: https://www.biorxiv.org/content/10.1101/2025.09.11.675513v1

 ### Instructions
 If you'd like to reproduce the analyses in the manuscript, you can run the following scripts: